OptiKey/OptiKey/README.md

 # Supported Platforms

-OptiKey target the .Net 4.5 Framework, which is available from Windows Vista SP2 onwards.
-I believe this is the current list, but it should run anywhere the .Net 4.5 Framework can be installed:
+OptiKey targets the .Net 4.5 Framework, which is available for  Windows Vista SP2 onwards.
+It was designed to run on Windows 8/8.1.

-* Windows Vista, Service Pack 2
-* Windows 7
-* Windows 8
-* Windows 8.1
-* Windows 8.1, Update 1
-* Windows Server 2008, Service Pack 2
-* Windows Server 2008 R2, Service Pack 1
-* Windows Home Server 2011
-* Windows Server 2012
-* Windows Server 2012 R2
-* and anything later, so Windows 10...

 # Problems?